Netcracker/KubeMarine/documentation/Installation.md

 The `chart_path` parameter specifies the absolute path on local host to the Helm chart.
 The URL link to chart archive is also supported.

-The `values_file` parameter specifies the absolute path on local host to the file with YAML formatted values for the chart that override values from `values.yaml` file from the provided chart.
+The `values_file` parameter specifies the absolute path on the local host to the file with YAML formatted values for the chart that override values from the `values.yaml` file from the provided chart.
 This parameter is optional.

-The `values` parameter specifies the YAML formatted values for the chart that override values from `values.yaml` file from the provided chart.
+The `values` parameter specifies the YAML formatted values for the chart that override values from the `values.yaml` file from the provided chart.
 The values from this parameter also override the values from the `values_file` parameter.
 This parameter is optional.